rs10062022/Mini_annotation/README.txt

 # Test on file "short.vcf" (provded):
 bash$: ./main.sh -v short.vcf -o Short_output -t
 - Results table should write to "Short_output/results.tsv"
 - Note: The first run of main.sh will install the "Reference_resources" directory, which contains resources for lift over to hg38 and indel normalization.
 Dependencies are added via wget.
-If wget is not installed, please do so before proceeding
+If wget is not installed, please do so before proceeding.

 # Description
 - Mini_annotation is an analysis pipeline for varant format call (VCF) file that: